hmamirchishti/MSDS18022_COVID19_DLSpring2020/README.md

 Attached notebook contains two type of experiments one with freezing all layers of VGG16 adn ResNet18 and adding new FC layers by removing already added ones, second type is to train networks by unfreezing some CNN layers and finally doing a critical analysis of unfreezing all CNN layers of both already trained models by retraining it.

-You can find trained models in trained models folder:

-  1. vgg16_FC_Only.pth
-  2. res18_FC_Only.pth
-  3. vgg16_entire.pth
-  4. res18_entire.pth

 ## VGG16 and ResNet18 with FC layers training

 ### ResNet-18